2005:

 2009:

-Kicking off at WDW is the Osborne Family Spectacle of Dancing Lights
+Also kicking off at WDW is the Osborne Family Spectacle of Dancing Lights over

 at Disney's Hollywood Studios.